Trip hop

-Trip hop is a music genre defined as a psychedelic fusion of hip hop and electronica with slow tempos and an atmospheric sound.
+Trip hop is a music genre defined as a psychedelic fusion of hip-hop and electronica with slow tempos and an atmospheric sound.
 The style emerged as a more experimental variant of breakbeat from the Bristol sound scene of the late 1980s and early 1990s, incorporating influences from jazz, soul, funk, dub, rap, as well as sampling from movie soundtracks and other eclectic sources.

-Pioneering trip hop acts include Massive Attack, UNKLE, Tricky, and Portishead.
-The term was first coined in a 1994 Mixmag piece about American producer DJ Shadow.
+Pioneering trip hop acts include Massive Attack, Tricky, and Portishead.
+The term was coined in a 1994 Mixmag piece about American producer DJ Shadow.
 Trip hop achieved commercial success in the 1990s, and has been described as "Europe's alternative choice in the second half of the '90s".

 Characteristics

-Common musical aesthetics include a bass-heavy drumbeat, often providing the slowed down breakbeat samples similar to standard 1990s hip hop beats, giving the genre a more psychedelic and mainstream feel.
-Vocals in trip hop are often female and feature characteristics of various singing styles including R&B, jazz and rock.
+Common musical aesthetics include a bass-heavy drumbeat, often providing the slowed down breakbeat samples similar to standard 1990s hip-hop beats, giving the genre a more psychedelic and mainstream feel.
+Vocals in trip hop are often female and feature characteristics of various singing styles, including R&B, jazz and rock.
 The female-dominant vocals of trip hop may be partially attributable to the influence of genres such as jazz and early R&B, in which female vocalists were more common.
 However, there are notable exceptions: Massive Attack and Groove Armada collaborated with male and female vocalists, Tricky often features vocally in his own productions along with Martina Topley-Bird, and Chris Corner provided vocals for later albums with Sneaker Pimps.

-Trip hop is also known for its melancholic sound.
-This may be partly due to the fact that several acts were inspired by post-punk bands; Tricky and Massive Attack both covered and sampled songs of Siouxsie and the Banshees and the Cure.
-Tricky opened his second album Nearly God with a version of "Tattoo", a proto-trip-hop song of Siouxsie and the Banshees initially recorded in 1983.
+Trip hop is also known for its melancholic sound, due to the fact that several acts of the Bristol scene were inspired by post-punk.
+Tricky opened his second album Nearly God (1996) with a cover version of "Tattoo", a 1983's "proto-trip-hop" song by Siouxsie and the Banshees released as a b-side of a single.
+Tricky then covered a pop single of the Cure.
+Massive Attack also covered and sampled songs of Siouxsie and the Banshees and the Cure in 1997 and 1998 respectively.

 Trip hop tracks often incorporate Rhodes pianos, saxophones, trumpets, flutes, and may employ unconventional instruments such as the theremin and Mellotron.
-Trip hop differs from hip hop in theme and overall tone.
-Contrasting with gangsta rap and its hard-hitting lyrics, trip hop offers a more aural atmospherics influenced by experimental folk and rock acts of the seventies, such as John Martyn, combined with instrumental hip hop, turntable scratching, and breakbeat rhythms.
+Trip hop differs from hip-hop in theme and overall tone.
+Contrasting with gangsta rap and its hard-hitting lyrics, trip hop offers more aural atmospherics influenced by experimental folk and rock acts of the seventies, such as John Martyn, combined with instrumental hip-hop, turntable scratching, and breakbeat rhythms.
 Regarded in some ways as a 1990s update of fusion, trip hop may be said to "transcend" the hardcore rap styles and lyrics with atmospheric overtones to create a more mellow tempo.